Image Source: Wikipedia

 He returned to Buenos Aires, where he introduced the new ideas taken from music hall and varieties shows.
 He started to work at the Lumitón cinema company, with Enrique Telémaco Susini .
 With that film company, released in February 1935, "Noches de Buenos Aires", written and directed by Romero, his cinema career began.
 The film starred Tita Merello, Irma Córdoba, Enrique Serrano and Fernando Ochoa.

-He filmed very quickly, he only wanted to finish and achieve a good result.
+He filmed very quickly, he only wanted to have it finished as soon as possible and achieve a good box office outcome.
 His films were rejected by critics and intellectuals as a result, but ordinary people liked his style because they knew him from radio of variety shows.

 He directed films such as Adiós pampa mía in 1946.